 Grammar on the Schedule

 As I’ve said over and over already, integration is important for writing, too.
-Integrating grammar skills into writing is the best way to develop a student’s language and communication.
+As supported by the science of reading research, integrating grammar skills into writing is the best way to develop a student’s language and communication.
 (That’s right: something else to throw away… no more grammar workbooks!)

 Mentor sentences tackle integrating your grammar skills in the most fantastic way.
 Students will see the RIGHT way to write, rather than the wrong like so many programs tend to do, and it only takes a few minutes each day to work through.
 Students will notice the good things about a sentence from a mentor text you are already using for another lesson.
 It’s the perfect way to begin your “writing time.”
 It helps get students’ brains into a mode where they are analyzing, revising, or even imitating a written piece of work.